Don’t Go With A Cheap Inspection, Go With The Best.

 I HAVE TO ADMIT THAT THIS YEAR HAS BEEN INTERESTING – AND FRUSTRATING.

 This is a year that has included my usual residential work with some great people.
-I’ve also worked with some folks that were less than neat and forced me to change procedures, including one instance where the water heater quit working the day after the inspection and it was “most definitely” the inspectors fault.
-We explained that we only use normal operating controls, which does not include anything on the water heater, and that our client witness nothing was touched on the water heater, it was still our fault.
+I worked with folks that wanted the “cheap inspection”.
+Some folks that were less than neat and forced me to change procedures, including one instance where the water heater quit working the day after the inspection and it was “most definitely” the inspectors fault.
+We had a discussion with the selling realtor about the Standards Of Practice.
+The water heater does not have any normal operating controls.
+The buyers were with and witnessed the entire inspection.
+All the evidence pointed to a coincidental failure and it was still our fault.

 I also had a client go through the dresser of the property owner.
 I was mortified.

 Throw in a couple of other incidents, and I had to make a policy change.
+We are not the cheapest inspection in town and never will be.
 While in the past, I always wanted the client to attend the whole inspection, now I encourage clients to visit with me at the end of the inspection, or check in at a couple points throughout.
-This actually means the inspection process takes longer, but I simply will not have a client get injured on one of my projects, and I’m not going to violate a homeowner’s privacy.
+The result is a longer inspection process.
+I will not allow anyone to get injured on one of my projects.
+I’m not going to violate a homeowner’s privacy.
 To compensate, I now put a lot of video into my reports.
 We were forced to implement body camera’s due to the water heater issue for the time when there are no witnesses.